CIAO-systems/rite/doc/write-a-plugin.md

 #[unsafe(no_mangle)]
 pub fn create_importer(name: &str) -> Result<Box<dyn model::import::Importer>, BoxedError>;
 ```
-When your importer has multiple importers it can create, the parameter `name` tells the function which one to return:
+When your plugin has multiple importers it can create, the parameter `name` tells the function which one to return:
 ```rust
 /// This function creates an importer for the given name
 ///